Department of Mathematics and Computer Science

 MATH 305.
 Linear Algebra.
 4 Hours.

-Real vector spaces, subspaces, linear transformations, matrices, eigenvalues and eigenvectorsm vector geometry.
+Systems of linear equations, matrices, determinants, real vector spaces, subspaces, linear independence, bases, rank, linear transformations, eigenvalues and eigenvectors, and diagonalization.
 Prerequisite: MATH 107 or advanced placement.

 MATH 314.
 Introduction to Mathematical Programming.
 2 Hours.

-An introduction to mathematical modeling is the translation of a real world problem into a well formulated mathematical model.
-Students will develop the basic skills and techniques of formulation, simulation, analysis, and testing of mathematical models for describing and predicting a variety of phenomena.
-Understanding the fundamental principles in model formulation in physics, chemistry, biology, business, economics, medicine, and social and environmental sciences will be emphasized.
-Prerequisites: Student must complete MATH 165 and MATH 314 before enrolling in this class.
+Basic skills and techniques of formulation, simulation, analysis, and testing of mathematical models for describing and predicting a variety of phenomena in physics, chemistry, biology, business, economics, medicine, and social and environmental sciences.
+Prerequisites: MATH 165 and MATH 314.

 MATH 320.
 Number Theory.
 3 Hours.